cortexlogic/aiExpo/README.md

 To get the Food-101 dataset, you can download it from Kaggle either using the kaggle-api (requires additional setup):

-    cd ~/aiExpo/data
-    mkdir food101
-    cd food101
+    cd ~/aiExpo/data/seefood
     kaggle datasets download -d kmader/food41

 or using the [CurlWget](https://chrome.google.com/webstore/detail/curlwget/jmocjfidanebdlinpbcdkcmgdifblncg?hl=en) tool (in Chrome; look for [cliget](https://addons.mozilla.org/en-US/firefox/addon/cliget/) if using Firefox):

 1. Click on the data download link
 2. Stop the download.
 3. Get the command from the CurlWget add-on
 4. Exectute the command in your terminal after running:

-    cd ~/aiExpo/data
-    mkdir food101
-    cd food101
+    cd ~/aiExpo/data/seefood

 To unpack these files and name them the way we want it to be named: